mahuntington/panpsychism/projects/project_01/README.md

 _Your instructor will contact you to setup a meeting time_

 **Tuesday, June 7**<br>
 15 minute meeting to get your project approved.
+You will come with your [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) and an initial wireframe.

 **Wedesday, June 8**<br>
 15 minute progress check-in